uilicious/docs-v1.uilicious.com/scripting/sample.md

 3. I.click("Log In")
 4. I.see(SAMPLE.email({}, "user1"))

-// At line 1, for example, the first generated email is testing@inboxkitten.com
+// At line 1, the first generated email maybe testing@inboxkitten.com
-// At line 4, the email will be testing@inboxkitten.com as well since they are both using the same token `user1`
+// At line 4, the email will be testing@inboxkitten.com as well
 ```

 ## List of commands